psypherion/Spoti-Tube/README.md

 python spoti-tube.py https://open.spotify.com/playlist/your_playlist_id
 ```

-2. Enter the Spotify playlist link when prompted, and let Spoti-Tube handle the rest.
+2. Let Spoti-Tube handle the rest.

 3. Spoti-Tube will then fetch the playlist information and search for corresponding songs on YouTube.